fredcamp/frontend-mentor/ecommerce-product-page-main/README.md

 ### What I learned

-To display the specific hero component in different viewports (small and large screen devices), we can create both separate components and render them depending on what viewport it falls.
+To display the specific hero component on different viewports (small and large screen devices), we can create both separate components and render them depending on what viewport it falls.
 Since the **Navigation** and **Hero** Components both have different display.
 I created a viewport store wherein it tracks on what viewport size it belongs to.

 _Viewport Store_